mnfox/p4/readme.md

 Log In Information
 --
-I created a default user that you can use to see member only interactions without having to register.
+I created a default user that you can use to see member only interactions without having to register (although you are more than welcome to register).
 Log in details are as follows:
 Email: kit@kit.com
 Password: kitkitkit